Ayushmak02/Driver-Sleep-Detection-System/README.md

 # Driver-Sleep-Detection-System
 This a simple sleep detection system built using OpenCV and Arduino.
-The driver's eye pattern are monitered using the eye-aspect ratio.
+The driver's eye pattern are monitored using the eye-aspect ratio.
 As soon as the driver is found sleepy, an alarm is raised using the Arduino buzzer.

 Circuit Diagram in the file